 As I mentioned in the intro, be especially mindful of your children through the steep sections.

-Rubicon Point is not identified with any actual signs, but you’ll know it because it’s a massive rock formation at the corner of the trail just before you reach the parking lot at the northern terminus.
+Rubicon Point is not identified with any actual signs.
+That said, you’ll know it because it’s a massive rock formation at the corner of the trail just before you reach the parking lot at the northern terminus.

-Definitely go and take a look from Rubicon Point, but be careful because there is some rock scrambling required to reach the top of the formation.
+Definitely go and take a look from Rubicon Point.
+Be careful, however, because there is some rock scrambling required to reach the top of the formation.

 At the parking lot you’ll find some restrooms equipped with flush toilets.